 The doctoral degree in biology (ecology track) is awarded to a student who has demonstrated mastery in the field of biology and a distinct and superior ability to make substantial contributions to the field.
-It is not awarded merely as a result of courses taken or for years spent in studying or research.
-The quality of work and the resourcefulness of the student must be such that the faculty can expect a continuing effort toward the advancement of knowledge and significant achievement in research and related activities.
+The quality of work and the resourcefulness of the student must be such that the faculty can expect a continuing effort toward the advancement of knowledge and significant achievement in the discipline.

-In general, work for the Ph.D. takes at least four years and 90 semester hours of study beyond the bachelor's degree.
-A substantial portion of this time is spent performing independent research leading to a dissertation.
-Work performed toward a master's degree may apply as part of the student's doctoral program.
+In general, work for the Ph.D. requires a minimum of 90 credit hours of study beyond the bachelor's degree.
+A substantial portion of this time is spent performing independent research leading to an original thesis that is substantially more in depth than a MS thesis.
+Work performed toward a MS may apply in part to the student's doctoral program.

 Each student must complete an individualized program of study in an area of ecology that is approved by the student's advisory committee.
-This program must include two semesters of statistics (e.g., EEES 8400 and an advanced multivariate statistics course such as EEES 8650), EEES 8600, 8930-004 (1 hr.), 8930-009 (1 hr. per semester, a selection of at least 12 credit hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) at the 5000 level or above (excluding EEES 8960 and 8990), and additional courses and research credits to meet the minimum required number of semester hours.
-Students must pass a written qualifying examination during the first two years of study and an oral comprehensive examination involving a defense of their research proposal after gaining admission to candidacy.
+This program must include 24 hours of formal courses (excluding EEES 8960 Thesis Research and 8990 Independent Study) with a minimum of 19 hours in DES that must include two semesters of statistics (e.g., EEES 8400 Biostatistics and an advanced statistics course such as EEES 8650 Statistical Modeling in Environmental Sciences), EEES 8600 Foundations of Ecology, 8250 Graduate Launch (1 hr.), 8930-009 Departmental Seminar (1 hr. per semester), and the remaining courses selected with approval of the student's thesis committee taken at the 7000 level or above; all but EEES 8930 (seminars) must be taken for a letter grade (A-F).
+Additional credit hours will include EEES 8960 Thesis Research and/or EEES 8990 Independent Study, a maximum of 6 hours of which may be taken for a letter grade, and may also include other DES or non-DES courses that need not be taken for a letter grade.
+Students must pass a written qualifying examination during the first two years of study and an oral comprehensive examination involving a defense of their research proposal.